 This reflects the seriousness of the government’s obligation to prevent any breach of fundamental rights.

 Where it has not been possible to obtain legal aid and you cannot afford to pay for legal representation yourself, there may be alternative solutions, as follows:

 - A conditional fee agreement.
-This could be on a no win no fee basis, or in the understanding that if you lose you will pay a discounted amount.
-You may also need to pay for insurance in case you lost, and the other side made a claim for their legal expenses.
+This could be on a no win no fee basis, or on the understanding that if you lose you will pay a discounted amount.
+You may also need to pay for insurance in case you lose, and the other side make a claim for their legal costs.
 Lawyers are only likely to take a case on this basis if they are very confident that they will win.

 - Trade union funding.
 If you are a member of a trade union, they may fund your legal action.

 - Crowd funding.
 Certain cases may attract a great deal of public sympathy or support and in these cases it might be possible to crowd fund for legal costs online.